-International recognition of the precarious conservation status of T. tracheliotos by countries with remaining populations is an important step towards reversing population declines.

-The greatest threats facing T. tracheliotos are anthropogenic.
+International recognition of the precarious conservation status of Lappet-faced Vulture by countries that support remaining populations is an important step towards reversing population declines.
+National protection legislation does not cover vulture species in all relevant countries.
+The greatest threats facing Lappet-faced Vultures are anthropogenic, so can be effectively addressed through government action.
 It is clear that international cooperation will be an essential ingredient in the recovery and long-term conservation of this species.
-Most of the key threats thought to be driving declines in T. tracheliotos populations are shared by many countries in Africa and the Middle East and trans-national conservation measures will be required to successfully tackle the issues impacting vultures (Phipps et al. 2013).

-A Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP) is currently being developed under the framework of CMS, as a broad multi-stakeholder approach to increase and coordinate conservation efforts for these species (Botha et al. in prep).

-Listing the Endangered T. tracheliotos on CMS Appendix I will support the effective implementation of the Vulture MsAP and assist in encouraging range state governments to engage in efforts to reduce threats and work together to restore vulture populations across the continent.
+Most of the key threats thought to be driving declines in Lappet-faced Vulture populations are shared by many countries in Africa and the Middle East and trans-national conservation measures will be required to successfully tackle the issues impacting vultures (Phipps et al. 2013).
+A Multispecies Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP) is currently being developed under the framework of CMS, as a broad multi-stakeholder approach to increase and coordinate conservation efforts for these species (Botha et al. in prep).
+Listing the Endangered Lappet-faced Vulture on CMS Appendix I will support the effective implementation of the Vulture MsAP and assist in encouraging range state governments to engage in efforts to reduce threats and work together to restore vulture populations across the continent.

-T. tracheliotos is listed on CITES Appendix II.
+The Lappet-faced Vulture is listed on CITES Appendix II.
 Appendix II species require an export permit or re-export certificate to be traded internationally, but can be imported without an import permit (unless required by national law).
 Export permits are only granted if the export is not detrimental to species' survival, the species was not obtained illegally, and transportation is conducted appropriately.
-Listing T. tracheliotos on CMS Appendix I would reinforce the provisions already in place under CITES by prohibiting the taking of this species unless for scientific purposes, for the purpose of enhancing propagation or survival, to accommodate the needs of traditional subsistence users, or if extraordinary circumstances so require.
+Authorization of trade should only be granted in highly exceptional situations.
+Listing Lappet-faced Vulture on CMS Appendix I would reinforce the provisions already in place under CITES by prohibiting the taking of this species unless for scientific purposes, for the purpose of enhancing propagation or survival, to accommodate the needs of traditional subsistence users, or if extraordinary circumstances so require.